starformlabs/stellar-nebulaforge-aws/minimal-ephemeral/README.md

 docker image running in a non-validating, ephemeral configuration connected to the test network.
 The deployment uses a single VPC subnet in a single availability zone.

-Stellar-core, Horizon and Postgres are all running in the same container on the same EC2 instance.
-[AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) is used to manage the container, and EC2 Autoscaling will replace the instance if it crashes or is terminated but there is never more than one instance running at a time.
+Stellar-core, Horizon and PostgreSQL are all running in the same container on the same EC2 instance.
+[AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) is used to manage the container, and EC2 Autoscaling will replace the instance if it crashes or is terminated, but there is never more than one instance running at a time.

-### Billable Resources
+### Cost
 The template creates a number of resources but the majority of them do not attract charges.
 You *will* be billed for the following resources:
  - [A single EC2 instance](https://aws.amazon.com/ec2/pricing/on-demand/)